by M.Hayes (c) 2005; All Rights Reserved

 A donations of any amount will help and is truly appreciated.

-Please take a moment to click on the donation button to be taken to a page where you can enter any amount you wish to give safely through PayPal.
+Please take a moment to click on the donation jar to be taken to a page where you can enter any amount you wish to give.
+Anything helps.

 Thank you and Godspeed.